 If downtown Manhattan was a jukebox for Chinese cuisine, you’d find a whole lot of its greatest hits on the playlist.
-We’re talking iconic dishes from Chinese regional cuisines—Cantonese, Sichuan, Hunan, Yunnan, Shanghainese, Shaanxi—plus Hong Kong and Taiwanese specialties and, of course, the very special subgenre of Americanized Chinese food (fortune cookies, anyone?).
+We’re talking iconic dishes from Chinese regional cuisines—Cantonese, Sichuan, Hunan, Yunnan, Shanghainese, Shaanxi—plus Hong Kong and Taiwanese specialties and, of course, the very special subgenre of Americanized Chinese food (fortune cookie, anyone?).

-February 5th is the Chinese New Year—gong xi fa cai!—and since it’s Year of the Pig, what better time to pig out on some of those culinary favorites?
+Since it’s Year of the Pig, what better time to pig out on some of those culinary favorites?
 Here’s a list of 10 and where to find them!

 For Hot Pot…